2019–20 Czech Women's First League

-The 2019–20 Czech Women's First League is the 27th season of the Czech Republic's top-tier football league for women.
+The 2019–20 Czech Women's First League was the 27th season of the Czech Republic's top-tier football league for women.
 Sparta Prague were the defending champions.

 On 7 April 2020, the Football Association of the Czech Republic's board of directors agreed to cancel the season early during the COVID-19 pandemic.

 Format

 The eight teams will play each other twice for a total of 14 matches per team.
 After that the top four teams will play a championship round for another six matches per team.
 The bottom placed four teams play the relegation round.
 The champion and runners-up qualify for the 2020–21 UEFA Women's Champions League.